Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.28.14 - 2026-04-15 =
+* FIXED: Order payment status not updated when a deleted bill later received a successful payment

 = 3.28.13 - 2025-07-28 =
 * FIXED: X-Signature mismatch caused by special character encoding in the payment callback data (e.g., slash)